sapal6/Nbdev.jl/docs/export.md

 "module Export"
 ```

-## save_nb
+## savenb

 <div class="markdown"><p>To export the required code, the following scenarios must be considered.</p>
 <p>👉 Check if the file is in the src directory.
 If it&#39;s there then overwrite it. </p>
 <p>👉 If it&#39;s not there then create and then write.</p>
 </div>
-> save_nb(io, notebook)–> Reads the supplied notebook and creates an io and writes stuffs like the module name and the content to the created io.
+> savenb(io, nb)–> Reads the supplied notebook and creates an io and writes stuffs like the module name and the content to the created io.

-> save_nb(notebook::Nb, path::String)–> Creates a file in the supplied path with the name in the NB type.
+> savenb(nb::Nb, path::String)–> Creates a file in the supplied path with the name in the NB type.

 ## readfilenames

-> readfilenames(nbs_dir::String)–> Reads files in the directory and subdirectories in the given path.
+> readfilenames(nbsdir::String)–> Reads files in the directory and subdirectories in the given path.
 Reads only the files with \.jl\ extension